-- Relieve Constipation: Increasing fluid intake is often recommended as part of treatment protocol for infrequent bowel movements.
+- Relieve Constipation: Increasing fluid intake is often recommended as part of the treatment protocol for infrequent bowel movements.

-- Maximize Physical Performance: Optimal hydration has been shown to prevent fatigue both physically and mentally, aid in body temperature control, and may even reduce the oxidative stress that occurs during high intensity exercise.
+- Maximize Physical Performance: Optimal hydration has been shown to prevent fatigue both physically and mentally, aid in body temperature control, and may even reduce the oxidative stress that occurs during high-intensity exercise.

 - Help with Weight Loss: Drinking plenty of water has been shown to aid in weight loss due to the fact that water can increase satiety and boost your metabolic rate.